tzing/secrets.env/docs/configure.rst

 Method
 """"""

 Secrets.env adapts several authentication methods.
-You MUST specify the method by either config file or the environment variable ``SECRETS_ENV_METHOD``.
+You should specify the method by either config file or the environment variable ``SECRETS_ENV_METHOD``.
+When ``method`` is not set, it tries to use ``token`` as the default method.

-If you do not need to store arguments in config file, then you can drop ``method`` keyword, as a shortcut:
+If you do not need to store other arguments in config file, then you can drop ``method`` keyword, as a shortcut:

 .. tabs::